 Charging for consultation, charging for discovery, making sure that you’re deep-diving into the customer’s business, asking them what their goals are, qualifying people out.

 If you spend more time qualifying people out and not just going after everyone, it actually ends up working out more profitable for you to work with fewer customers and charging more money for them.

 It is hard work and it does require a leap of faith.
 When you get started, no, one’s going to want to have conversations with you, but the more time you spend qualifying and doing discovery calls, paid discovery calls, and to some extent, a free kind of super-quick discovery calls as well, but spend less time actually doing the copywriting, increase your prices and allow yourself to spend more time understanding the types of customers you’re going to work with, having those one-on-one conversations.

 The funny thing is the deeper, the relationship you build with one of those customers, the more likely they are to pay more money in the long run.

-If you are looking for a bunch of ideas on the types of customers you could go after, make sure to head to https://sellyourservice.co.uk/49niches/ and that will give you a list of 49 different niches that funnel builders and copywriters like yourself can go after.
+If you are looking for a bunch of ideas on the types of customers you could go after, make sure get your free list of 49 different niches that funnel builders and copywriters like yourself can go after, below.